 Housing is not provided for observers.
 You will be responsible for your own accommodations.
 At your request, the program coordinator will provide you with a list of accommodations in the area.

 The Medical Library Department produces the Clinic Journal of Medicine.
 To obtain current or back issues of the journal, please visit the library.
 You may also be placed on the journal’s mailing list however; there is a charge for subscriptions.
-For more information, contact the medical library office at 216.444.2662.

 The following conferences are open to observers and visitors of Cleveland Clinic Florida